S0urC10ud/SmarthomeProductManagement/README.md

 ### Naming conventions
 Should be applied from the following link: https://webdevetc.com/blog/laravel-naming-conventions/#section_table-columns-names

-For instance: Lower snake_case is used for accessing Model Columns.
+For instance: Lower _snake_case_ is used for accessing Model Columns.
+However, for names in forms _camelCase_ should be used.